If your forecast and replenishment recommendations don't look right, here's a checklist to make sure your information is correct:

 For more information on how to determine lead time and days of stock, read our article here.

 The replenishment date indicates the last date to order to avoid stockouts.
-This date is based on your current stock level, sales forecast (sales velocity), lead time and days of stock.
+This date is based on your current stock level, sales forecast (sales velocity), and lead time.
 There will be replenishment recommendations before this date.

 View the sales history in Replenishment > Details.

-Then click on the Edit Forecast tab to see stockouts.
+Then click on the Edit Forecast tab then Past Sales to see stockouts.

 Have your forecasted sales been updated?
 To see if there was a manual override for predicted sales, look at the Edit Forecast tab.
 (Instructions above for navigation.)